Michael-Rapoport/Arbsnark/readme.md

 ## License

-This project is licensed under the MIT License to Agitronics and Michael Rapoport, 2024. if you make some money with this app (or even if you dont), please consider sending the author a tip:
+This project is licensed under the MIT License to Agitronics and Michael Rapoport, 2024.

+If perhaps you make some money with this system (or even if you dont), please consider sending the author a tip to support further development efforts:

 ETH > 0x7b6Df61215C3DE2138Ee52Cc22cFa7eBbc9c7789
 BTC > 3Kz2rfM7E3nN8ovbMcggWMW7maQar7zhdW